About Physiatrists (Rehabilitation Physicians)

 Physiatrists are also trained in performing EMG and nerve conduction studies as well as the prescription of devices such as wheelchairs, canes crutches and orthotics (braces).
 They are specialists trained to treat and prevent limb loss.
 When limb loss occurs the physiatrist is trained to provide the best prosthesis for the individual after undergoing a team consultation.

 Members are also interested and trained in complementary and alternative medicine.
-The physiatrist is uniquely trained to assess and treat individuals recovering form accidents- Workers Safety Insurance and automobile accidents with multiple traumas.
+The physiatrist is uniquely trained to assess and treat individuals recovering from accidents - Workers Safety Insurance and automobile accidents with multiple traumas.

 - Diagnose and treat pain